hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/campaign/_pytest/test_alipromo_campaign.md

 **Key Improvements and Explanations:**

-* **Exception Handling:** Added a `test_initialize_campaign` test case to demonstrate exception handling.
+* **Exception Handling:** Added a `test_initialize_campaign` test case to demonStarte exception handling.
 Crucially, it checks for the expected `ValueError` and uses a `match` argument in `pytest.raises` for more informative error messages.
 This approach is critical; similar tests should be written for `save_product` and any other function that might raise exceptions.

 * **Clearer Error Messages:**  The `match` argument in `pytest.raises` ensures you get specific error messages if an exception is raised.
 This helps pinpoint the problem more easily.